FAQ on the Collective Bargaining Agreement

 Q. Is there a union contract in place and, if so, where can I find it?

-A. Yes, the Union and AU entered into a Collective Bargaining Agreement that took effect on January 24, 2020 and runs through August 31, 2021.
-The Agreement is available here.
+A. Yes, the current Collective Bargaining Agreement is available here.
 You can also find the document on our homepage under Quick Links section.

 Q. Do I have to join the Union if I am a graduate student employee at AU?